DirtyHairy/async-mutex/README.md

 Imagine a situation where you need to control access to several instances of a shared resource.
-For example, you might want to distribute images between several worker processes that perform image transformationss, or you might want to create a web crawler that performs a defined number of requests in parallel.
+For example, you might want to distribute images between several worker processes that perform transformations, or you might want to create a web crawler that performs a defined number of requests in parallel.

 A semaphore is a data structure that is initialized to a positive integer value and that